parisambush/UA-Webpage-Test-Case-Generator/README.md

 - Added radio button selectors for country sets.

 R003:
-- Finished implementing the radio selectors so users can choose from preset country sets or create their own.
+- Users can now choose from preset country sets or create their own.
 - Added country set for SENE, Nordics, and EUSO group.
 - Some cleanup of page styling and code cleanup

+R004:
+- Users can now choose from stage or live domains of SR2 or CAT CMS.

 Usage:
 Coming soon!